espen/balder/README.md

 config/balder.rb has the following adjustable settings:

-STORAGE_PATH	Relative path to where the photos are stored.
-Default: uploads
+* *STORAGE_PATH* Relative path to where the photos are stored.
+Default: uploads.
 Under the specified path two folders are used. "files" for original files and "thumbs" for generated thumbnails.
-				This can be adjusted in app/uploaders/file_uploader.rb PRIVATE			Require visitors to have a user and authenticate before viewing photos.
+This can be adjusted in app/uploaders/file_uploader.rb
+* *PRIVATE* Require visitors to have a user and authenticate before viewing photos.
-TITLE			Title of site
+* *TITLE* Title of site
-HEROKU			To be used on heroku.com.
+* *HEROKU* To be used on heroku.com.
 This will adjust carrierwave to save to Heroku's tmp area.
-S3_KEY			For saving files to Amazon S3 (required for Heroku) S3_SECRET		For saving files to Amazon S3 (required for Heroku) S3_BUCKET		For saving files to Amazon S3 (required for Heroku) FACEBOOK_ID The id for your Facebook application for Facebook Connect authentication FACEBOOK_SECRET The secret for your Facebook application for Facebook Connect authentication
+* *S3_KEY* For saving files to Amazon S3 (required for Heroku)
+* *S3_SECRET* For saving files to Amazon S3 (required for Heroku)
+* *S3_BUCKET* For saving files to Amazon S3 (required for Heroku)
+* *FACEBOOK_ID* The id for your Facebook application for Facebook Connect authentication
+* *FACEBOOK_SECRET* The secret for your Facebook application for Facebook Connect authentication

 As these are environment variables you can easily add them to Heroku: http://devcenter.heroku.com/articles/config-vars#rack_env_rails_env_merb_env